utsha-kh/NLP_Waltz_Composer/README.md

 then used the learned model to predict unseen music that inherits original styles.

 # Acknowledgement
-I reffered some code for data preprocessing (e.g. creating dictionary mappings from data, function to get batch of data) from the repo https://github.com/AndySECP/Neural-Network-Music-Generation .
+I reffered very little code for data preprocessing (e.g. creating dictionary mappings from data, function to get batch of data) from the repo https://github.com/AndySECP/Neural-Network-Music-Generation .

 All the rest, including the model design, training, predictions, as well as tokenizing back and forth to MIDI format are my own work.